dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 ![](/images/screen-shot-2020-07-15-at-12-09-43-am.png)

 Quick recap: what's a Machine Learning classifier?
-It's a a type of model that _learns_ how to label things from example.
+It's a type of model that _learns_ how to label things from example.
 So to train our own AutoML Vision model, we'll need to provide some labeled training data for the model to learn from.

 Once your data has been uploaded, you should see it in the AutoML Vision "IMAGES" tab: